joshuaeckroth/csci221-website/lecture/syllabus.markdown

 Both tests are take-home.
 Tests will be made available at these dates, and will be due a few days later:

 - Test 1: available Mon Mar 13, due Fri Mar 17 11:59pm
-- Test 2: available Mon Apr 3, due Fri Apr 7 11:59pm
+- Test 2: available Wed Apr 4, due Wed Apr 12 11:59pm

 ### Group project deliverables